samtaylor54321/premier_league_predictions/README.md

-# Premier League Predictions for 2020/2021 season
+# Premier League Predictions

-Predicting the results of premier league fixtures using Machine Learning
+Predicting the results of premier league fixtures using Deep Learning.
+This produdct is deployed as a containerized flask app